top of page

 • Sudden pain in the lower back

-• Difficulty bending or standing upright
+• Difficulty bending, twisting, or standing upright

 • Muscle spasms in the lower back

-• Stiffness after sitting or resting
+• Stiffness after sitting, sleeping, or resting

-• Pain when lifting or twisting
+• Pain when lifting, carrying, or changing positions

 • Reduced range of motion in the back